Building your business from scratch takes a lot of guts. And stakes become even higher and tougher when you plan to start a fintech business.

 Getting right into it, let’s start by understanding the reasons why most fintech startups fail in the market:

-Launching a fintech startup is an endeavor filled with both opportunity and significant risks.
+Launching a fintech startup is an endeavor filled with both opportunity and significant risk.

 While the sector promises revolutionary changes to how we handle money, many pitfalls await those unprepared.